Graph Homomorphisms and Universal Algebra: Universal Algebra

 \begin{lemma} Let $\bB$ be a finite structure, and $\bf B$ be a polymorphism algebra of $\bB$.
 Then the congruences of $\bf B$ are exactly the primitively positively definable equivalence relations over $\bB$. \end{lemma} \begin{proof} A direct consequence of Theorem~\ref{thm:inv-pol}. \end{proof}

-\begin{proposition}[see~\cite{BS}] Let $\bf A$ be an algebra.
-Then $E$ is a congruence of $\bf A$ if and only if $E$ is the kernel of a homomorphism from $\bf A$ to some other algebra $\bf B$. \end{proposition}

 \begin{example} Let $G = (V,E)$ be the undirected graph with $V = \{a_1,\dots,a_4,b_1,\dots,b_4\}$ such that $a_1,\dots,a_4$ and $b_1,\dots,b_4$ induce a clique, for each $i \in \{1,\dots,4\}$ there is an edge between $a_i$ and $b_i$, and otherwise there are no edges in $G$.
 Let $\bf A$ be a polymorphism algebra of $G$.
-Then $\bf A$ homomorphically maps to a two-element algebra $\bf B$.
-By Proposition~\ref{prop:congruence-homo}, it suffices to show that $\bf A$ has a congruence with two equivalence classes.
+Then $\bf A$ has a congruence with two classes.
 By Lemma~\ref{lem:congruence-pp}, it suffices to show that an equivalence relation of index two is primitive positive definable.
-Here is the primitive positive definition:
+The following primitive positive formula